giovanniboscu/continuous-section-field/docs/cross_section_homogenization.md

 1. A geometric definition of the beam axis and end sections
 2. A cross-section layout composed of multiple material sub-domains
-3. A continuous homogenization process that produces equivalent linear-elastic section properties along the beam axis
+3. A user-defined continuous homogenization process that produces equivalent linear-elastic section properties along the beam axis

 The beam is not discretized into prismatic elements.
 Instead, cross-section properties are evaluated continuously as functions of the longitudinal coordinate.